Creating and nurturing an effective team takes time—and it’s well worth the effort

 Great teams review their team norms quarterly.
 This reminds everyone of the expectations and enables teams to make reasoned adjustments.
 Teams also make sure the lists of norms are posted in the team room, team notebook, or conference area.

 - Never grade papers during a team meeting.

-- Let the person talking finish his or her statement
+- Let the person talking finish his or her statement or thought.

 - Bring any materials that you will need.
 Yes, that includes a pen and paper.
 Don’t be an unprepared student!

 - When the meeting is over it is over, don’t talk about it with others.
 Teaming is like Las Vegas—what happens in team meetings stays in team meetings.

 - Maintain all student communication logs and parent contacts.